asuresh213/Numerical-ODE-Solver/README.md

 to solve the given IVP.

-Progress is to be made on all other methods to systems
+Progress is to be made on implementing all first order other methods to ODE systems

 In addition, the library also hosts helper functions to create
 1. Plots of solutions
 2. Table of solution values; latex formatted
 3. Analytic solution calculator at sample values, given analytic function.